What Are JP Drains?

 - First, you need to wash your hands well, preferably with an anti-bacterial soap.

-- Next, the cap from the drain bulb is opened and the contents of the bulb are poured into a relatively small measuring cup, marked in millimeters.
+- Next, the cap from the drain bulb is opened and the contents of the bulb are poured into a relatively small measuring cup, marked in milliliters (or cc’s).
 This cup is often provided postoperatively by the surgery center or hospital.

-- Read the drainage amount in millimeters and record on a chart – listed by date and time (see below).
+- Read the drainage amount in milliliters (mL) and record on a chart – listed by date and time (see below).
 Ideally, 24 hour totals should be recorded for each side.

 - Squeeze the bulb, removing the air and creating a vacuum, and then replace the cap back on